What Is Consumer-Directed Care in Aged Care?

 What Are the Alternatives to Consumer-Directed Care?

-• Managing your budget and allocating your funds for your care services
+• Manages your budget and allocate your funds for your care services

-• Choosing your care providers and support workers
+• Chooses your care providers and support workers

-Many HCP recipients find this option more convenient.
-It lets them relax and leave the financial and administrative matters to their providers.
+You may find this option more convenient.
+It lets you relax and leave the financial and administrative matters to your providers.

 Your choice should depend on your priorities and skills.
 If you have the knowledge to manage your package, then self-managed care may be the right choice.